 YEAR 11 KNOWLEDGE CONCEPTS SKILLS RATIONALE Why has this learning been selected?
 Why has it been sequenced in this way?
 PERSONAL DEVELOPMENT SMCMP, PSHE, Careers Term3 Key elements of the course will be revisited during this term in order to encode key knowledge deeper into students long term memory.
 Students will examine the links between the different GCSE units taught in order to find patterns and similarities in order to strengthen their revision.
 Students will complete activities designed to promote deeper questions about the topics they have studied.
+This time will be spent revisiting concepts taught throughout the GCSE.
 Pupils will review the skills they have practiced throughout their GCSE in order to cement their learning.
 Pupils will engage with good revision techniques in order to strengthen their factual knowledge Rich tasks are used to deepen pupils contextual understanding of the key elements of the history curriculum rather than just revisiting content.
 This time is used to ensure that pupils can situate the knowledge they have in the bigger picture of History, using this knowledge to deepen their understanding.
+The study of the History GCSE involves the use of any skills that are valued by employers Self-discipline Reporting Analysis and evaluation of information Researching Awareness of diverse issues Tolerance Flexibility Selection and use of evidence Reliability Critical thinking Problem Solving Interpretation of data Making judgements